2026/27 Season

 Application Process

-1. Application window opens 5pm, Friday 14th February.
-Clubs can apply via the the apply now’ link below.
+- Application window opens 5pm, Monday 2nd February.
+Clubs can apply via the the ‘apply now’ link below.

-5. The invoice for the remainder of fees per team will be issued from the 5th May (to be paid within 14 days).
+5. The invoice for the remainder of fees per team will be issued in May (to be paid within 14 days).

-7. AGM – Thursday 19th June – official acceptance to league for new clubs.
+7. AGM – TBC / June – official acceptance to league for new clubs.

 8. Team provisionally placed in a division.